garrandall/popular-music-data/tracks/nobody-but-you-dee-clark.md

 ---
 I don't want nobody else but you
 No one treats me
-The way you do-ooo
+The way you do-oo
 I just want ya to hold my hand
 And tell me I'm your lovin' man
 An I don't want nobody else but you

-(Oh-ooh-ooh-ooh, ooh-ooh)
+(Oh-ohoohhohh-ohoh

 Wherever you are
 That's where I long to be